belainnovations/LLMFileManager/llm_file_operations/llm_prompt_YAML.md

    - Include enough lines to guarantee uniqueness.

 2. Precision: Be as precise as possible to target the exact location.
-   - For functions, use the function definition as start_context and the last line as end_context.
+   - For functions, use the function definition (including anything else that belongs to the function, for example decorators) as start_context and the last line as end_context.
    - For class methods, include the class name and method definition.

 3. Line Numbers: Pay attention to line numbers, especially for REPLACE and DELETE actions.